NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/faq/_index.md

 ---
-title: "Frequently Asked Questions"
+title: Frequently Asked Questions
-subtitle: "At Algorithm Audit, we hold high standards regarding integrity, independence and autonomy.
-We are 100% transparant in the way we work.
-We are open about do's and don'ts."
+subtitle: Algorithm Audit commits to high standards regarding integrity, independence and accountability.
+We want to be 100% transparant in the way we work.
+We are open to your questions and remarks.
+Have something to share? <a href="index.html#contactform" class="btn-link">Contact us</a>.
 image: images/illustration4.jpeg

 ---

-{{< faq-review "What exactly do you review?" >}}
-We review algorithmic decision and prediction models, the data and variables used and the organizational processes in which the models are involved.
+{{< faq-review "What exactly do you review?" >}} We review algorithmic decision and prediction models, the type of data and variables used and the organizational processes in which the models are involved.
 We believe a balanced ethical judgment of algorithmic processes must take the larger context into account.
-This means that our commissions will for example look at the nature of the provided product or service, the individual and social consequences of algorithmic predictions or decisions, the possibility of appeal, the level of internal control.
-{{</ faq-review >}}
+This means that our commissions will for example look at the nature of the provided product or service, the individual and social consequences of algorithmic predictions or decisions, the possibility of appeal, the level of internal control. {{</ faq-review >}}

 {{< faq "What organizations may present a case?" >}}
 Basically every organization, public or private, big or small, is welcome to present a case.
 Depending on the nature of the case, we decide whether it is suitable for review by an audit commission.